 Bring your binoculars and hiking boots to the Sequoyah National Wildlife Refuge and venture out to spot southern bald eagles on the nest.
 Located along the upper half of the Robert S. Kerr Reservoir south of Vian, the refuge is known for its winter eagle sightings along numerous hiking trails and observation areas scattered throughout the park.
 This picturesque area of northeast Oklahoma is a haven for a variety of wintering birds and wildlife with plentiful shoreline, river bottoms and wooded swampland.

-As an added bonus, visitors are invited to sign up for the annual eagle tour and loon watch events, which take place weekly from late January to early March.
+As an added bonus, visitors are invited to sign up for the annual Eagle Tour & Loon Watch events, which take place weekly from late January to early March.
 Start the tour by viewing the refuge’s live webcam which documents the lives of the eagles that occupy a nearby nest.
 Operated by the George M. Sutton Avian Research Center, the webcam documents the adult bald eagles, their eggs and eaglets.
 Observe the eagles on the webcam and then take off on the park’s 25-person tour bus to go search for them in the wild.
 Afterwards, head over to neighboring Tenkiller State Park for more eagle and loon watching.

 A favorite fishing area for migrating bald eagles, Keystone Lake consistently attracts eagles each winter to its eastern shores.
 Located on the Arkansas River about 23 miles west of downtown Tulsa, Keystone Lake and Keystone State Park offer numerous opportunities to see eagles as they dive for fish around Keystone Dam or as they soar above the park’s lakeside, wooded hiking trails.
 Make your way over to the Eagle Overlook Platform in the Brush Creek area below the dam to watch as these elegant creatures capture fish in the calm waters of the lake.

 Lake Thunderbird State Park, situated within the bald eagle migration corridor in Norman, hosts roosting eagles between the months of December and February.
 Attracted by the rolling, oak-covered hills that surround Lake Thunderbird, eagles flock to the park for shelter and a stable food source.
-Eagle-watching events are held on select Saturdays during peak months, but are limited to 40 guests, so make your reservations early.
+The annual Eagle Watch events are held on select Saturdays during peak months, but are limited to 40 guests, so make your reservations early.

 Treat yourself to a leisurely stroll along the park’s trails to seek out the birds yourself, or sign up for an official eagle watch and enjoy an informative session in the park’s Discovery Nature Center before journeying to several eagle-watching hot spots throughout the park with the aid of a trained guide.